mohammadRrza/AsynchronousServiceCommunication/README.md

 ### Prerequisites
 - Docker
+- Docker Compose
 - Python 3.x (if running locally)
 - Necessary Python packages (listed in `requirements.txt`)
 - Message broker (Kafka)

+Make sure Docker and Docker Compose are installed on your machine.
+You can download them from the official [Docker website](https://www.docker.com/get-started).
 ### Installation

 #### Using Docker